 Submitted by the United Kingdom of Great Britain and Northern Ireland*

 The text reproduced below was prepared by the expert from the United Kingdom of Great Britain and Northern Ireland to introduce a new supplement relating to the approval of a vehicle type with an approved engine with regard to their emission of pollutants, and the reporting of the CO2 emissions and fuel consumption for type approval of vehicles with a reference mass exceeding 2,380 kg but not exceeding 2,610 kg.
 The modifications to the current text of the Regulation are marked in bold for new or strikethrough for deleted characters.

+This Informal Document introduces an additional proposal from the European Commission to update Appendix 1 to Annex 12 to take account of UN Regulation No. 49 no longer providing cross-references to requirements in UN Regulation No. 101.

 I. Proposal